matfantinel/fantinel.dev/V6_PLAN.md

 4. Remove the `define-color` mixin from `src/styles/_mixins.scss` if nothing else references it.
 5. `rg -- '--theme--|--color--'` should return zero hits inside `src/components/`.
 6. Remove the `HamburgerMenu` component.
+7. Remove the `NewsletterCta` component.
+8. Remove the `UnderConstructionDisclaimer` component.